vedxyz/leetcode-solutions/README.md

 ### Q94 - Binary Tree Inorder Traversal

-- Inorder traversal is very easy with recursion, but doing it iteratively is a bit trickier.
+- In-order traversal is very easy with recursion, but doing it iteratively is a bit trickier.
   For every node, you traverse left and push to stack until you can't anymore.
   Then pop from the stack, visit the node, move to the right node, repeat.